tuany9496/Fab4.py/README.md

 >- Friday at 11:30AM

 **Learned outcomes**
-From this project, we learned the following things:
+> From this project, we learned the following things:
-1- how to use git and GitHub for the collaborative work of team members.
+>- 1- how to use git and GitHub for the collaborative work of team members.
-2- how to use Zen hub to create the tasks and create the burn down chart.
+>- 2- how to use Zen hub to create the tasks and create the burn down chart.
-3- how to use python and relevant libraries to build a working program.
+>- 3- how to use python and relevant libraries to build a working program.
-4- how to test a program using pytest functions.
+>- 4- how to test a program using pytest functions.

 **Team Meetings**
 >- Please view photo evidence via google doc in the Team Meeting section: https://docs.google.com/document/d/1h2-bK45PE2THBrbqpFhjicYiz09DstYrtsH_04xu95A/edit?usp=sharing

->10/2/2019
->- Attendee: Pranav, Ali, Yian
->- Notes: Finalize the app functionality

->10/4/2019
->- Attendee:Ali, Chuck, Yian
->- Notes:  Work on Part B and in class exercise

->10/8/2019 Meeting with Professor
->- Attendee: Pranav, Ali

->10/8/2019
->- Attendee: Pranav, Ali, Chuck, Yian
->- Notes: Finalize Part B